tiepdotme/marabesi.com/_posts/2015-11-02-continuous-delivery.md

 users.
 Every change to your software goes through a complex process on its way to being released **[1, p.
 107]**.

-To build a pipe line depends in which project you're working on.
+To build a pipeline depends in which project you're working on.
-The best pipe line for you project could be the worse from mine.
+The best pipeline for you project could be the worse from mine.
-What brings us to a really unique way to develop pipe lines, but of course following some rules and best practices.
+What brings us to a really unique way to develop pipelines, but of course following some rules and best practices.

 ## Build and Deployment Scripting